rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenGyro.rst

 Gyro
 ^^^^

-- 1/4 red onions sliced
+- 1/4 red onion, sliced
+- diced cucumber
 - 1 tomato, cored, seeded, and sliced
-- diced cucumber
-- 4 large lettuce leafs
+- 4 large lettuce leaves
 - 4 pitas
 - `Tzatziki Sauce <#tzatziki-sauce>`__

 Directions
 ----------

-1. Mix marinade ingredients in small bowl.
-Place chicken in ziplock bag and pour the marinade over and make sure it is coated.
-Seal and put in the refrigerator over night.
+1. Mix marinade ingredients in a small bowl.
+Place chicken in a ziplock bag, pour the marinade over, and coat well.
+Seal and refrigerate overnight.
 2. Preheat oven to 400F.
-3. Place Chicken on a parchment lined baking sheet.
-Bake for 10 minutes, check if the chicken is cooked or 165F and if not flip and cook for an additional 10 minutes.
-Let the chicken cool and then sslice.
+3. Place chicken on a parchment lined baking sheet and bake for 10 minutes.
+   Check that the chicken is cooked to 165F; if not, flip and cook an additional 10 minutes.
+Let cool, then slice.
-4. Turn the oven off and wrap pita in aluminum foil and place in hot oven for 2 minutes to warm.
+4. Turn the oven off, wrap pita in aluminum foil, and warm in the hot oven, 2 minutes.
-5. Assemble the gyro, by adding onions, cucumber, tomato, letuce and Tzatziki Sauce to pitas.
+5. Assemble the gyro, adding onions, cucumber, tomato, lettuce, and Tzatziki Sauce to pitas.